mongodb/libmongocrypt/doc/releasing.md

         +silk-create-asset-group \
         --branch <branch>
      ```
+   - Create a new Snyk reference target for the branch.
+See [Checking Snyk](https://docs.google.com/document/d/1SEUAuF923dVPL_Oq4P-TNXEby8u8fVOCcfwYrtHA-YQ/edit).
 - Make a PR to apply the "Update CHANGELOG.md for x.y.z" commit to the `master` branch.
 - Update the release on the [Jira releases page](https://jira.mongodb.org/projects/MONGOCRYPT/versions).
 - Record the release on [C/C++ Release Info](https://docs.google.com/spreadsheets/d/1yHfGmDnbA5-Qt8FX4tKWC5xk9AhzYZx1SKF4AD36ecY/edit?usp=sharing).
 This is done to meet SSDLC reporting requirements.